-As an insurance agent, you are truly your own business (even if you contract with a FMO like Senior Market Advisors).
-You’ve got a lot on your plate with growing your business, following up with current clients, and the day-to-day administrative tasks that are necessary for your business to be successful.
-You’ve also got insurance-agent-exclusive business items such as carrier and AHIP certifications.
-Fortunately, there are thousands of apps that can help you run your business.
+As an insurance agent, you are truly your own business (even if you contract with an FMO like Senior Market Advisors)!
+It’s 2017, and that means there are thousands of apps that can help you run your business.
 Getting organized and communicating properly has never been easier.
 Here are eight workflow apps that will benefit both you and your clients.

 Newton is one of the highest-rated email apps for individual use.
 It allows you to keep all your email in one convenient place.
 You’ll know when people have read your emails.
 You can snooze email notifications to make sure you see them later or send them to your desktop to remove the notification from your phone.
 You can also quickly access contact information from your senders, and you can easily connect with other apps like Evernote (for note taking and to-do lists) and Pocket.

-Pocket is for the businessman that’s always on the go.
+For the businessman that’s always on the go.
 If you’re always finding articles and links that you want to look at, but you’re constantly running around meeting clients, Pocket is for you.
-With this app, you can save your online finds that you want to look at but can’t in the moment and find them all when you get home.
+Save your online finds that you want to look at but can’t in the moment and find them all when you get home.

-Luckily, there’s Grammarly.
 Once installed, Grammarly can help you with your grammar no matter where you’re typing.
 It catches simple mistakes, like typos and unnecessary commas, for free.
 A premium account will give you advanced grammar assistance.
 The app will explain what you did wrong and show you how to fix it.
-It’s better than most spell check tools out there and it can save you from poorly proofreading an important email.
+It’s better than most spell check tools out there and can save you from badly proofreading an important email.

 If you aren’t using social media to expand your brand and find leads, you’re missing out on a major market.
 Buffer can help you manage all of that.
 With the app, you can schedule your social media posts in advance.
 Even if you’re with a client during social media prime time, your post can still go out at the exact time you want it to.
 It also conveniently stores all your social media platform information in one place, so you can manage your Facebook, Instagram, Twitter, and other accounts all from one app.